2014-03-16 from "Save CCSF Coalition" [info@saveccsf.org]:

 * COURT HEARING THIS FRIDAY: Click here for update and summary of the status of the Save CCSF lawsuit against the ACCJC.
 Please come out for motions regarding the case in Judge Karnow's courtroom: Monday, March 21st, 9:00 am, at Dept 304 (400 McAllister, SF).
 Check calendar on website to verify as the legal system is capricious.

-* DCC FUNDRAISER EVENT: Come to a fundraising event on March 21st to protect CCSF department chairs and retain democracy and faculty voice at the college.
+* DCC FUNDRAISER EVENT: Come to a fundraising event on March 21st to

 * NEXT GENERAL MEETING OF SAVE CCSF COALITION: Probably Second Week in April.
 Please check calendar on website.